Part B: Ocean Acidification - A Risky Shell Game?

 Scientists are only beginning to do the research on how individual species of organisms might respond to increasing levels of ocean acidity as atmospheric levels of CO2 continue to rise.
+How will ocean acidification impact Earth's biodiversity?
 Will all species respond to ocean acidification in the same way?
 Will some species adapt and others not?
-Find out how scientists are trying to answer this question in a laboratory setting:
+To try and find answers to some of these questions, first watch the video "Demystifying Ocean Acidification and biodiversity."
+As you watch, take notes on how ocean acidification can affect different types of marine organisms.

-- Read the article Ocean Acidification: A Risky Shell Game This article reviews the results of lab investigations on the effects of increasing ocean acidity on several different species of marine organisms.
+- Read the Oceanus article Ocean Acidification: A Risky Shell Game.
+This article reviews the results of lab investigations on the effects of increasing concentrations of atm CO2 on several different species of marine organisms.

-- Explore the interactive embedded in the article.
+- Explore the interactive (Learn How Animals Build Their Shells) embedded in the article.
 This interactive will help you understand the chemical relationship between carbon dioxide, shell-building, H+ ions, and ocean acidification.

 - What levels of atmospheric CO2 did scientists expose the marine organisms to in their experimental design?
 Why did they choose these levels of atm CO2?